denisyukphp/throttler/docs/index.md

 $strategy = new RoundRobinStrategy($counter);
 ```

-You can replace the InMemoryCounter if you need to keep the order of these strategies between PHP calls, for example, in queues.
-Just implement a [Counter](../src/Strategy/Counter.php) interface:
+You can replace InMemoryCounter if you need to keep the order of these strategies between PHP calls, for example, in queues.
+Just implement [Counter](../src/Strategy/Counter.php) interface:

 ```php
 class RedisCounter implements Counter